Share this post

 04:32

-Wilfredo: It’s such an important and foundational topic for athletes who want to train hard and recover well–a balanced diet is truly key.
+Wilfredo: It’s an important and foundational topic for athletes who want to train hard and recover well–a balanced diet is key.

 So what does that mean?

-What we are looking for when we say a balanced diet for trail runners is truly a good balance or ratio of the three main macronutrients which are carbohydrates, fats, and proteins.
+A balanced diet for trail runners means a good balance or ratio of the three main macronutrients: carbohydrates, fats, and proteins.

-When we’re looking at our plate, a simple way to generally assess if we are eating a balanced diet is when we look at our plates or our bowls throughout the day.
-We don’t want to just have one main macronutrient carbs fat or protein identified on that plate, right?
+When we look at our plates a simple way to assess whether we are eating a balanced diet is to look at our plates or bowls throughout the day.
+We don’t want to have one main macronutrient—carbs, fat, or protein—identified on that plate, right?

-If we’re looking at our plate, and 75% of it is basically carbs like rice and pastas and potatoes and breads, and really not too much else, then maybe we need to focus on getting more fats and proteins on the plate as well.
+For example, if we’re looking at our plate, and 75% of it is basically carbs like rice and pastas and potatoes and breads, and not too much else, then maybe we need to focus on getting more fats and proteins on the plate as well.

 For trail runners, this ratio of macronutrients is different from just any other person.
 One thing I do when I work one-on-one with people is personalize this ratio based on their training and other factors.